About

 Nick Storring is a Toronto-based composer, musician, writer, and curator.
 His varied and idiosyncratic body of musical work spans chamber compositions to meticulously constructed recordings consisting solely of Storring’s own overdubbed instrumental performances.
 This output reflects his eclecticism as a listener — juxtaposing the familiar and the abstract to conjure moments of hallucinatory reminiscence.

 An avid collaborator, Storring has composed for feature films by Terrance Odette, Ingrid Veninger and, in collaboration with Dafydd Hughes, for the National Film Board’s award-winning interactive web documentary High Rise : Universe Within, directed by Katerina Cizek.
 His music for ‘ambient gaming environment’ Tentacle traveled with the work to New York’s Museum of Modern Art in 2011.
+He also participated in A More Beautiful Journey, a project commemorating the Toronto Transit Commission’s 100th year with site-specific- compositions that dynamically accompany specific transit routes throughout the city.

 Since 2014, composing for dance has also become a key aspect of his practice.
 He has worked extensively with celebrated Toronto choreographer Yvonne Ng, while also having worked with movement artists such as Deepti Gupta, Marie-Josée Chartier, and Brandy Leary.

-Storring’s sixth studio album My Magic Dreams Have Lost Their Spell was released by Orange Milk Records in March 2020 to considerable acclaim, garnering praise in major outlets such as the Wire, Exclaim!, PopMatters, and Vice China and elsewhere.
+Storring’s sixth album My Magic Dreams Have Lost Their Spell was released by Orange Milk Records in March 2020 to considerable acclaim, garnering praise in major outlets such as the Wire, Exclaim!, PopMatters, and Vice China and elsewhere.
 Its 2021 follow-up Newfoundout (mappa editions) employed names of Ontario ghost-towns for its titles, and achieved a similar critical regard.
 Kate Molleson of the BBC Radio 3’s New Music Show remarked of it on air that “there are absolutely no clichés at play,” and applauded it for “picking up on the sonic potential around notions of space, notions of repurposed objects, notions of tapping memory and suggestion.”

 For Storring’s full curriculum vitae, click here.